-Business development corporations, or BDCs, are an attractive investment vehicle for those focused on generating income.
-They generally distribute most of their earnings to shareholders and as a result, typically have very high yields.
+Business development companies, or BDCs, are an attractive investment vehicle for those focused on generating income.
+They generally distribute most of their earnings to shareholders and, as a result, typically have very high yields.

-And, including Gladstone Capital, there are only around 40 stocks that pay dividends each month, versus the more traditional quarterly or semi-annual payment schedules.
+And, including Gladstone Capital, there are 84 stocks that pay dividends each month, versus the more traditional quarterly or semi-annual payment schedules.

 Gladstone Capital’s dividend yield towers above the rest of the market.
-The S&P 500 Index, on average, has a dividend yield of just 2%, which is less than one-quarter of Gladstone Capital.
+The S&P 500 Index, on average, has a dividend yield of just 1.6%, which is less than one-fifth the yield of Gladstone Capital.

 In order for Gladstone Capital to keep paying its hefty dividends to shareholders, which is its primary stated goal, it is critical that its investment portfolio continues to generate interest and dividend income and capital gains in excess of its operating and financial expenses.

 It has a diversified portfolio, both in terms of deal sourcing and industry groups.